sivakumars/FEM-HTML-CSS-Challenges/qr-code-component-main/README.md

 ### Continued development

-- Estimation and timed development with periodic commits to github
+- Estimation and timed development with periodic commits to github.
+- Use a task runner to minify the CSS files to one file.
+(Didn't do it for this project, since it was just a card component)
 - Learn more about accessibility.

 ### Useful resources